Eustis, Florida: Geography

 According to the United States Census Bureau, the city has a total area of 13.03 sqmi, of which 11.10 sqmi is land and 1.93 sqmi (13.28%) is water.

 Eustis is located in central Florida on the eastern shore of Lake Eustis, one of the Harris Chain of Lakes Harris Chain of Lakes.
 The city's terrain is relatively flat, approximately 79 feet (24 meters, with numerous lakes in the surrounding area.
-Eustis's climate and geography make outdoor activities like hiking, boating and fishing popular for residents and visitors.